wgx-precy/escrow/docs/api-overview.md

 You achieve this by concatenating:
 * The timestamp (Seconds elapsed since 1970/1/1 00:00:00 GMT as a string)
-* The character `,`
-* Use your RSA private key and calculate the string `BASE64(RSA(payload))` from Step 1
+* Use your RSA private key and calculate the string `BASE64(RSAwithSHA256(payload))` from Step 1

 ### Result Signature

-LianLian result headers also contain the `LLPAY-Signature` header as described above but signed with Lian Lian Global's private RSA key.
-You may verify the signature corresponds to the Result body by calculating the signature and comparing it to the unencrypted version of `LLPAY-Signature` using the Lian Lian Global public RSA key.
+LianLian result headers also contain the `LLPAY-Signature` header as described above but signed with Lianlian Pay's private RSA key.
+You may verify the signature corresponds to the Result body by calculating the signature and comparing it to the unencrypted version of `LLPAY-Signature` using the Lianlian Pay public RSA key.
 Here are the steps:

 **Step 1:** Determine the signature `payload`